alamgircsebd/product-geolocation-for-woo/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Product Geolocation for Woo
+Product Geolocation for WooCommerce

 ## Description ##

-Set your WooCommerce products location wise.
-Single product page locaton tabs, shop page search location wise.
+Product Geolocation for WooCommerce help you manage your store products locations.
+Customers can see the the products locations from shop and product single page.

 ### Basic Features ###